shapeshed/shapeshed.com/content/posts/concentric_text_in_photoshop.md

-{
-  "title": "Concentric text in Photoshop",
-  "date": "2007-02-26T00:00:00+00:00",
++++
+date = "2007-02-26T00:00:00+00:00"
-  "description": "One day you might just be insane enough to want to write concentric text in Photoshop.
-It is quite illegible and likely to give you a headache but if you still want to do it read on.", "tags": [
+description = "One day you might just be insane enough to want to write concentric text in Photoshop.
+It is quite illegible and likely to give you a headache but if you still want to do it read on." tags = ["Design", "Photoshop"] title = "Concentric text in Photoshop"

-    "Design",
-    "Photoshop"
-  ]
-}
++++

 ## Creating the concentric line